Atha Okinti Kodale

 Atha Okinti Kodale is a 1958 Indian Telugu-language comedy drama film produced and directed by K. B. Tilak.
 Based on a play by Barampuram Kollady, it features an ensemble cast consisting of Jaggayya, Girija, Ramanamurthy, Prameela, Ramana Reddy, Hemalatha, Suryakantham, P. Lakshmikanthamma and Perumallu.
 The film, dealing with the relationship between mothers-in-law and their daughters-in-law, was released on 12 September 1958, and became a major commercial success.
 It was later remade in Tamil as Mamiyarum Oru Veetu Marumagale (1961) and in Hindi as Saas Bhi Kabhi Bahu Thi (1970).

 Plot

 Vardhi Subbarayudu, a spiritual man, is the husband of Tayaramma, an obstinate woman who dislikes her mother-in-law Parvathamma.
-At a temple, Tayaramma meets a woman named Sobha; impressed by her character, she decides to make her as her daughter-in-law.
-She is also relieved after realising that her son Raghuram and Sobha are already in love.
-Sobha's mother Sundaramma is ill-tempered, and disowns her daughter-in-law Lakshmi because her father Rangaiah failed to pay her the requested dowry.
+At a temple, Tayaramma meets a woman named Sobha; impressed by her character, she decides that she is worthy of being her daughter-in-law.
+She is also relieved to realize that her son Raghuram and Sobha are already in love.
+Sobha's mother Sundaramma is ill-tempered, and disowns her daughter-in-law Lakshmi because her father Rangaiah failed to pay her the desired dowry.
 Sundaramma's meek son Chandram is absent-minded, and always involved in playing the fiddle, while ignoring his wife's plight.
 The good relationship between Sobha and Tayaramma eventually worsens and Sobha returns to her mother's home.
 The rest of the film deals with how Sobha and Raghu, along with Subbarayudu, pacify the shrewd Tayaramma and Sundaramma, and fix things for both families.